jt96/hybrid-rag-infrastructure/README.md

 Use `docker compose run` with the `--service-ports` flag to ensure the web interface is accessible.

 **Option A: Chat Only (Standard)**
-Use this command to launch the SecureGov RAG Agent interface.
+Use this command to launch the Hybrid RAG Agent interface.
 ```bash
 docker compose run --service-ports rag-app
 ```